Josefinekihlstrom/LauraDay/TESTING.md

 add a number to the input field before clicking the button.
 - Manually add letters to the quantity input field without success until trying to add the letter ``e``.
 When clicking the 'Add To Bag' button the user is prompted to add a number to the field instead.
+- Click on the 'Add To Bag' button after selecting a quantity and the page reloads with a toast message displaying.

 ### Add product page
 This page is only available for superusers.